Cold front bringing rain, cooler temperatures to North Texas neighborhoods

 And north winds will arrive with the cold front.
 The high on Thursday could reach 75, but then forecasters say North Texans will wake up on Friday to temperatures in the upper 40s.
 The daytime high on Friday will be in the upper 50s.

 North Texans will have some great fall weather this weekend.
-Temperatures will be in the 60s during the day with no rain the forecast.“
+Temperatures will be in the 60s during the day with no rain in the forecast.

 Comments